Understanding the Difference Between ERP and PIM in eCommerce

 PIM focuses on rich product data, such as marketing copy, product images, videos, and SEO-optimized descriptions that can vary depending on the target audience or sales channel.

-ERP vs. PIM: Scalability and Multichannel Sales
+ERP and PIM: Scalability and Multichannel Sales

 While ERP systems are essential for managing back-end data, they often lack the flexibility needed for scaling.
 For example, if you sell products in multiple countries, an ERP won’t have the features necessary to handle the specific needs of individual markets.